AlecSands/farmers_market/README.md

 ### Assumptions

 - Each item has unlimited quantity
+- Prices for items may not go below 50 cents and may not go above 49 dollars and 99 cents.
 - User may not spend more money than they have
 - Players ranked by cash on hand, no need to account for current supply of goods
 - We're using polling so it's possible the client prices will be slightly behind the server, **always use the server price when completing a transaction**